A0L0XIIV/COMPSCI-6WW3-Projects/README.md

 -----------------------------------

-In Project 1 I used (unsplash.com) for free open source images.
+In this project I used (unsplash.com) for free open source images.

 Also I designed site logo on (freelogodesign.org).